Blood Sciences Industrial Action in East Lancashire

 • process thousands of tests each day

-• validates and reports results electronically back to clinicians
+• validates and reports results electronically back to clinicians.

 In East Lancashire and Blackburn with Darwen, around 3,000 blood tests are sent to Blackburn and Burnley’s Blood Science department each day for sampling by GPs.
 These are then processed at the laboratories and the reports are sent back to GPs.